data61/anonlink-entity-service/docs/index.rst

 mask requires the ``result_token``, and accessing the permutation requires a ``receipt-token`` (provided to each organization when they upload data).

+The security in this result type relies on the mask remaining secret from the data providers.
+Ensure the creator of the mapping can be trusted by both data providers for this task.

 Permutation and Encrypted Mask
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~